afrazkhan/akinaka/README.md

 `--region` is optional because it will default to the environment variable `AWS_DEFAULT_REGION`.

+### Container
+Limited functionality for interactive with EKS and ECR.
+At the moment it's just getting a docker login via an assumed role to another assumed role:

+    akinaka.py container --region eu-west-1 --role-arn arn:aws:iam::0123456789:role/registry-rw get-ecr-login --registry 0123456789

+The above will assume the role `arn:aws:iam::0123456789:role/registry-rw` in the account with the registry, and spit out a `docker login` line for you to use — exactly like `aws ecr get-login`, but working for assumed roles.

 ### Billing
 Get a view of your daily AWS estimated bill for the x number of days.
 Defaults to today's estimated bill.